pykml/pykml/docs/source/installation.rst

 ------------------------------------------

-pyKML depends on the lxml_ Python library, which in turn depends on the libxml2_ and libxslt_ C libraries.
+pyKML depends on the lxml_ Python library, which in turn depends on the two C libraries: libxml2_ and libxslt_.
 Given this, the first step to installing pyKML is to get lxml running on your system (see `Installing lxml`_).

 To verify that the lxml library has been installed correctly,